What’s the lowdown?

 It can make your pill more effective

 Even more interestingly, taking your pill continuously might actually improve how effective it is.
 When you take the pill, you’re essentially putting your ovaries to sleep, interrupting your cycle and preventing pregnancy.
-After the seven-day break, your ovaries ‘wake up’ again, so if you were to forget to take your pill for a couple of days afterwards, your risk of pregnancy would increase.
+After the seven-day break or inactive reminder pills, your ovaries ‘wake up’ again, so if you were to forget to take your pill for a couple of days afterwards, your risk of pregnancy would increase.

 It can reduce the side effects of the pill

 The side effects of taking your pill continuously shouldn’t be any different from those of taking the pill in general, but this type of ‘tailored’ contraception taking might alleviate some of the less desirable symptoms of your withdrawal week.